-The Dental Assisting Technology program at SKC, initiated in 1990, is flexibly designed to meet the needs of non-traditional students.
-The DAT program trains students to become dental assisting professionals, to become involved citizens, and to be an asset to and compliment the dental health team.
+The Dental Assisting Technology program at SKC is flexibly designed to meet the needs of all students.
+The DAT program trains students to become dental assisting professionals, involved citizens, and to be an asset to and compliment the dental health team.
 Practical experience within the dental clinic as well as “externships” within the community, in private dental offices and tribal clinics are integrated within the curriculum.
-The program may be completed in as little as 11 months or as long as 2 years.
-Students may enter the program at the beginning of fall, winter, spring, or summer quarters.
-Upon completion of the Certificate and/or degree, graduates are eligible to take the Dental Assisting National Board exam to become a Certified Dental Assistant (CDA).
+The program may be completed in as little as 6-9 months or as long as one calendar year or four quarters.
+Students may enter the program at the beginning of any quarter.
+Upon completion of the Certificate, graduates are eligible to take the Dental Assisting National Board exam to become a Certified Dental Assistant (CDA).

 The dental assistant will become proficient in all areas allowed and defined by the State of Montana Dental Practice Act.
 Upon completion of the program the student should be able to: